dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 Information on how to do this can be found in section one of the `Installation and Setup <https://metplus-training.readthedocs.io/en/latest/modules/Environment/index.html>`_ sections of the online tutorial topics.
-Here we will be using the recommended setup.
-Which is first passing in a Use Case specific to the configuration file, followed by a second configuration file with settings that are specific to the system we are using.
+Here we will be using the recommended setup, which is first passing in a Use Case specific to the configuration file, followed by a second configuration file with settings that are specific to the system we are using.

-Let's go ahead and take a look at the parameter file in the settings for this Use Case.
+Let's go ahead and take a look at the parameter file and the settings for this Use Case.
 We’ll first go into the METplus Repository.

 .. code-block:: ini